-Let’s face it, keeping track of your finances can be a daunting task for any financial DIY-er.
+Keeping track of your finances can be a daunting task.
 Wouldn’t it be great to know exactly where your money was?

-When I first started out on my own, recording and managing my finances was non-existent.
-If you’re not someone who’s good at keeping track of what you have in your accounts or what is even coming or going from those accounts, this may be the answer for you.
+When I started on my own, recording and managing my finances was non-existent.
+If you’re not good at keeping track of what you have in your accounts or what is coming or going from those accounts, this may be the answer for you.

-Having a budget system in place and dedication to actually document that information is important.
-There is software, apps and even websites that will help you to tackle this.
-Here we’ve provided 10 spreadsheet templates that will help you to manage your finances, brought to you by our sponsor, NetSuite.
+Having a budget system and dedication to documenting that information is essential.
+Software, apps, and even websites will help you tackle this.
+Here are 10 spreadsheet templates to help you manage your finances, brought to you by our sponsor, NetSuite.

 Say goodbye to accounting software that slows you down

 Are you fed up with QuickBooks?
 You’re not alone.
-I hear from listeners all the time looking for a better way to get their accounting done.
+I hear from listeners constantly looking for a better way to get their accounting done.

 That’s where NetSuite comes in.
 It’s the world’s No. 1 cloud business system for good reason.
-If you’re bogged down in spreadsheets stored locally on your computer, you’ll love the fact that you can access all your data in one place, whenever you want.
+If you’re bogged down in spreadsheets stored locally on your computer, you’ll love that you can access all your data in one place whenever you want.

 It’s so much more than just accounting software.
 NetSuite gives you visibility and control over your financials, HR, inventory, e-commerce and more — all in one place, instantaneously.
-Whether you’re doing a million or hundreds of millions in revenue, you can save time and money with NetSuite.
+Whether doing a million or hundreds of millions in revenue, NetSuite can save you time and money.